srobotta/moodle-tiny_cloze/README.md

 ## History

+### Current Master
+- Empty response field are automatically ignored when the question otherwise can be created from the remaining filled response fields.

 ### v1.7
 - When creating blanks for possible answers, the default grade is now "Correct" instead of the previous "Incorrect".